 “The California Cybersecurity Apprenticeship Program is hosted by Coastline College.
 It is grant-funded by the State Chancellor’s Office.
 The program includes eight college credit courses, industry certifications, which are CompTIA industry certifications relevant to those courses.
 There are currently no costs to the qualified apprentices for courses, certification exams, or textbooks.
 Apprentices are expected to work in a cybersecurity role for 2,000 hours of paid on-the-job training at the state required wages.”

-There are 25 schools in California that offer 54 cybersecurity specific degree or certification programs.
+There are more than 25 schools in California offering more than 54 cybersecurity specific degree or certification programs.
+Also be sure to check out the cybersecurity city guides including:

 Cybersecurity education in California